szTheory/node-exiftool-ts/README.md

 ### Reading Metadata from a Readable Stream

 You can read metadata from a stream the same way you read a file metadata.
-`node-exiftool` will create a temporary file and pipe your `Readable` into it, then pass the path to `exiftool`.
+`node-exiftool-ts` will create a temporary file and pipe your `Readable` into it, then pass the path to `exiftool`.
 After the result is received from `exiftool`, the  temp file will be removed.